runwayml/learn/docs/getting-started/the-world-of-gpus.md

 3. Hardware > Graphics/Displays
 4. Look at the 'Type' field on this panel.
 If it says GPU, then you do have a GPU

+!> Note that although newer versions of Macs do have a GPU, some models will not work with this GPU type.
+This is because many AI models, use NVidia GPU's.
+There are wider community groups working on forming models that will work on a  wider GPU basis.

 #### **Linux**